DevExpress-Examples/maui-data-form/README.md

 The [ComboBoxEditor](./CS/ComboBoxEditor/) project shows how to display a ComboboxEdit control within the Data Form.

 <img src="./Images/data-form-combobox-iphone.png" alt="DevExpress Data Form for iOS" height="700"/> <img src="./Images/data-form-combobox-android.png" alt="DevExpress Data Form for Android" height="700"/>

-## Requirements

-Please register the DevExpress NuGet Gallery in Visual Studio to restore the NuGet packages used in this solution.
-See the following topic for more information: [Get Started with DevExpress Mobile UI for .NET MAUI](https://docs.devexpress.com/MAUI/403249/get-started).

 ## Documentation